 This ASUS VivoBook is a great laptop that has some eye-catching details worth discussing.
 It has a quad-core processor, which is very rare for this price range.

-It is the AMD A12 CPU that can handle many tasks that require some light-medium processing power.
+It is the AMD A12 CPU that can handle many tasks that require some light to medium processing power.
 It has a great AMD Radeon R7 GPU for gaming on some older games at 30-40 FPS.
 This is a powerful combination for gaming, and will definitely work great.

 James Cosgrove has been the lead writer at GizmoFusion since 2019.
 He has a huge passion for the latest technology and gadgets.
 He loves to talk and write about this interest.
 He hopes that visitors to the website will find his reports informative and helpful when it comes to making the best choices for their needs.